osti11/logbook/app/documentation/app/com.ema.jannik.logbook/-utils/get-category.md

 `category` - category as int

 **Return**
-integer from the string.xml with the description //TODO überarbeiten
+integer from the string.xml with the description